-While some people have a hard time taking dachshunds seriously because of their shape, we find them to be absolutely great dogs.
-After all, there’s a reason why they’re some of the popular family dogs!
+While some people have a hard time taking Dachshunds seriously due to their shape, we find them to be absolutely great dogs.
+There’s a reason why they’re popular family dogs!
 However, families with kids may wonder if Dachshunds are a good fit.

-Ensuring your dachshund is a good match for your family will take some a little.
+Ensuring your Dachshund is a good match for your family will take some time and effort.
 But this dog breed’s natural tendencies make it quite easy to socialize.
 Read on to learn more about how this breed can fit into your home life!

 RECOMMENDED: 50 Best Dog Breeds For Kids